Course Regulations are included in the individual course outlines adopted by the science departments.

 2.2 Program Policies

-1. Students must pass more than 50% of their courses, including:
+Students enrolled in the Regular Day division must, in the academic year, pass more than 50% of their courses, including:

-- 50% of all General Education courses taken in the year.
+- At least 50% of all general education courses taken

 2.2.2 Attendance (Applicable to Science disciplines only)